vznncv/ComplexFractal/README.md

 ![Mandelbrot set](ReadmeResources/2.png)
 ![Mandelbrot set](ReadmeResources/3.png)

-For compiling this project is required JDK 8u40 or greater.
+JDK 8u40 or greater is required for compiling this project.